ndronos/c-nomorph/Klemens.md

 - A text editor:  emacs and vim are the hardcore geek's favorites. emacs is very inclusive (the E is for extensible) vim is more minimalist and is very friendky to touch typists.
+                  If you expect to spend hundreds of hours staring at a text editor, it is worth taking the time to learn one of them.

 (Klemens, 2015) pp. 2-3